-Unlike the other places on the New York food tour, this is a new business.
+Unlike the other places on this food tour, this is a new business.
 Opened in 2012, Grand Appetito turns the New York City by-the-slice pizza on its head.
 Instead of a soggy thin-slice mess, their Margherita Pizza features a crisp crust and certainly rivals the pizza in Naples.

 Ferrara Bakery & Café, 195 Grand Street

 Let’s be clear – we’re not cannoli people.
 We have had way too many of these crappy little buggers.
 Most are bland, tasteless and boring.
 Ferrara changed my mind.
 What started as a gentleman’s club has turned into one of the great cafes in the city.
 The ricotta cheese was sweet and buttery and perfectly accented with the crunchy chocolate chips.
 These cannolis were heavenly!

 After walking around on the tour for about an hour and half, we had a sit-down light lunch at the oldest family-run Thai restaurant in the city.
 The lunch featured a pra raam chicken with peanut sauce, plus warm tea to warm us up on a cold day.

 The name of this restaurant, Tasty Dumpling, reminds me of Samuel L. Jackson saying “tasty burger” in Pulp Fiction.
 But these are some really tasty dumplings.
 On a Sunday, this place was packed with locals loading up on the little purses.
 It was so full that it was tough to maneuver around in the small space.